seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 whose earliest possible arrival was known from the start, and the Boss read the same block five times.
 Two costs, one cause.
 When the date arrives the item is searched again on the first run past it, and a second failure past that date is what `НЕ ПРОВЕРЕНО` is for (§6).

+**A HOST that refuses carries a next-attempt date exactly as an unresolvable event does.**
+The clause above was written for a fact that cannot exist yet; the identical waste arrives through a publisher that will not answer this machine — `home.treasury.gov` timed out on seven consecutive runs and was attempted on all seven, and `bls.gov` has returned 403 for longer than that.
+A host that refuses on three consecutive runs is given a next-attempt date two days out, recorded on the lane beside the response it gave; until then the lane is declared unserved in the appendix, its items publish no figure and no date, and no search is spent on it. **The budget freed is spent on class A** (§6), which is where this engine's own coins are, and that is the whole point of the rule: a refusal costs one line of bookkeeping instead of one search per run forever.

 **A carried item printed at FULL length must carry something new this run** — a new fact, a changed status, a changed `Что меняет` clause.
 Otherwise it appears only in the